OsamaBarakaat/OsamaBarakaat/README.md

 <br>

 - A Full-Stack deveolper using (MERN)
-- Graduted from Akhbar-Elyom-Academy with A+ in graduation project
+- Graduated from Akhbar-Elyom-Academy with A+ in graduation project
-- I’m currently open for an Intern or a new job opportunity, this is [my resume]()
+- I’m currently open for an internship or a new job opportunity

 <br><br>